I Built an AI System That Manages My Entire Fitness Life. Here's How.

 When I have a complex task, I spawn multiple agents in parallel.
 MiniMax coordinates them.
 Each agent handles a piece of the task - one pulls data, another formats it, a third checks for errors.
 Then MiniMax puts it all together.

 This saves tokens.
-Running everything through Opus would burn through my limit in under an hour.
-By distributing work to free providers and using Opus only for assembly, I stretch the budget significantly.
+Running everything through premium hosted models would burn through my budget quickly.
+By distributing work to free providers and using hosted models only for assembly, I keep costs manageable.

 The Fitness Dashboard